abhisheks008/Play-With-Python/MazeGame/README.md

 A- Move left
 D- Move right

-Wrote a python code using python functions, classes(OOPs) and also took help from the internet to create a maze.
+Wrote a python code using python functions, classes(OOPs),kruskal method etc and also took help from the internet to create a maze.
 Then created an interactive version of the same.

 LIBRARIES NEEDED